madrigo64/bliss_admin_panel/README.md

 Reality Admin Panel
 =================

-Web Admin Panel on PHP for Reality Dayz Private Server by skynetdev
+Web Admin Panel on PHP for Reality Dayz Private Server by mydrigo64

 Sorry guys but my english is not perfect, therefore I will write here on russian language, but anyway admin panel support english language of course.